William Rugge (bishop): Life

 He was born in Northrepps, Norfolk.

 He was a Doctor of Divinity of Gonville Hall, Cambridge in 1513.
 The Carthusian Thomas Spencer (died 1529) wrote A Trialogus between Thomas Bilney, Hugh Latimer and William Repps, in which Rugge appears to balance two reformers.

 He became Abbot of St Benet's Abbey in 1530.
 He retained the abbey in commendam on being appointed bishop of Norwich; the community there was suppressed in 1539.

 He was one of the authors of The Bishops' Book of 1537.
 A theological conservative, he was one of the group trying, without success, to have the Book include material defending pilgrimages.
 He disputed publicly with Robert Watson, an early evangelical Protestant, in 1539, on the topic of free will.

 Resignation

 He resigned his diocese in 1549.
 Reasons given are financial problems, and royal anger at his sloth in opposing Kett's Rebellion (which may have amounted to sympathy).
 Gilbert Burnet claimed that the see was needed as place to move Thomas Thirlby, bishop of Westminster, so that Nicholas Ridley could be translated from Rochester, to become bishop of London.
 Rugge had in fact long been a thorn in Thomas Cranmer's flesh, and after Kett was put down he was eased out in disgrace, but pardoned and pensioned off.

-Family

-"The family of Rugg, took their name from a lordship, or hamlet in the town of Pattingham in Staffordshire, and were of good degree and eminency; (fn.
-7) the younger branch came into Norfolk: in the 49th of Edward III.
-Nicholas Rugg, second son of John Rugg, of Rugg, seated himself there, and was father of Clement Rugge, who was living in the 12th of Henry IV. his son William was father of Thomas Rugge, who occurs in the 23d of Henry VI.; and left Robert Rugge of North Repps, his son and heir, in the 2d of Edward IV. father of William, whose son Robert lived in the 1st of Edward V. and was father of William, of North Repps, Gent."

-William Rugge, abbot and bishop, was the son of William Rugge (d.1512) of Northrepps and Agnes – who had four sons, Nicholas, Roger, William, Bishop of Norwich, and Robert.

-Children of William Rugge and Agnes: